A LITTLE BIT OF LATELY

 But even worse, I thought the lifestyle I was living was healthy, meaningful and fulfilling because it was filled with such unique experiences, self-discovery, easy paychecks, incredible stories, game-changing people, and countless passport stamps.
 I mean, isn’t that what life is about?
 Isn’t that living?

 And shit, I’ve lived eight lifetimes in the past 3+ years.
-Most 20-something white females from America will never even CONSIDER what I’ve done, let alone have the guts to actually do it (to my babes who have though, thank you for "getting it").
+Most 20-something white females from America will never even CONSIDER what I’ve done, let alone have the guts to do it (to my babes who have though, thank you for "getting it").

 You see, all this traveling, all this freedom, and all this youth allow us to have and do almost anything that we want.
-But I understand now that the lifestyle I was living has afforded me almost none of the things I need— purpose, structure, community, and love are all key elements of a happy, healthy, sustainable life.
+But I understand now that the lifestyle I was living has afforded me nearly none of the things I need— purpose, structure, community, and love are all critical elements of a happy, healthy, sustainable life.
 Period.
 I don’t care what society or your damn social media feed is falsely FEEDING you (get it?).

-This year, I was able to determine and figure out what I was missing in order to break through.
+This year, I was able to determine and figure out what I was missing to break through.
 Life transformation takes place within, not in the next purchase, rad trip/party/event, relationship, destination, job, or milestone.
 Part of that transformation involves coming to terms with the way you’re living, what your surroundings are, where you come from and who you are.

-If you've been following along, you know that earlier this year I returned back to the states for good after two years filled with euphoric and mind-bending travel.
+If you've been following along, you know that earlier this year I returned to the states for good after two years filled with euphoric and mind-bending travel.
 In doing so, I promised myself (while sitting next to a screaming baby for 16 hours on a flight from the UAE to Chicago) that I’d stop impulsively booking flights and jetting off to the next country just F-ing because.
 I was mentally, physically, and emotionally exhausted of the actual “travel” part of travel.

 Now, I’d be downright lying if I said I wasn’t going to leave America ever again, as there is still SO much ground I haven’t covered and SO many places I want to re-discover.
 But mostly, when it comes to “where I’m going next” (because so many people seem to be asking), I want to see more of my own country (oh hey again, America) with this fresh perspective I had gained from traveling elsewhere.